minetest-mods/simplecrafting_lib/api.md

 		output_height = 6,
 		recipes_per_page = 4,
 		append_to_formspec = string,
+		is_recipe_included = function(recipe, player_name),
+		do_not_cache = nil,
 	}

 * `output_width` and `output_height` define the dimensions of the grid of output buttons to click on.
 * `recipes_per_page` defines how many rows are dedicated to displaying recipes at the bottom.
 * `append to formspec` is a string that gets appended to the guide's formspec, and can be used to set colors and background images or add other decorative elements.
+* `is_recipe_included` is a function that takes a recipe and returns true to include this recipe in the guide.
+If it is not defined then all recipes are included
+* `do_not_cache` should be set to true if `is_recipe_included` is defined and is in any way "dynamic" in determining whether a recipe is included.
+If it is not set to true then the list of recipes that this crafting guide will show will only be calculated once per server session and won't change after that.

 ## `simplecrafting_lib.set_description(craft_type, description)`